South East news

 East Sussex passengers advised to plan ahead this November as railway closes for four days

-East Sussex passengers are advised to plan ahead as work to complete a major upgrade of the line between Lewes and Seaford means buses will replace trains on all routes via Lewes – including those to and from Haywards Heath– for four days in March 2019.
+Network Rail is today advising passengers in part of East Sussex to plan ahead as work to complete a major upgrade of the line between Lewes and Seaford means buses1 will replace trains on various routes via Lewes.
+This is for four days, Thursday 28 November - Sunday 1 December 2019.

 London Bridge station named on shortlist for RIBA Stirling Prize 2019

 London Bridge Station was today named in the shortlist for UK architecture’s most prestigious award, the RIBA Stirling Prize 2019.

 2019 Diversity & Inclusion conference brings 200 Network Rail, Southeastern and GTR delegates together to drive change

 - “Inspirational” and “thought-provoking” conference hosted by Patrick Verwer, GTR Chief Executive Officer, David Statham, Southeastern MD, and John Halsall, Network Rail Southern region MD